2 Understanding Data in Accounting

 Deliverable.
 A written memorandum identifying structural and quality issues in the budget data and recommending preparation steps.

-2.16.3 Auditing Exercises
+2.15.3 Auditing Exercises

 Exercise 2.5 (Auditing): Data Quality Evaluation for Audit Planning

-Exercise 2.6 (Auditing): Testing for Duplicate Records
+Exercise 2.6 (Auditing): Testing for Duplicate Payments

 Scenario.
-Your audit team has identified duplicate payments as a risk area for the current engagement.
+Your audit team has identified duplicate payments as a risk area for the current Charles River engagement.
 Before performing a full duplicate payment analysis (which you will learn in Chapter 12 using SQL), you have been asked to perform a preliminary manual check using Excel.

 Requirements.
-(1) Open the ERPNext dataset and locate the payment-related table(s).
-Identify the fields that would be relevant for detecting duplicate payments, such as vendor or payee, amount, and date.
-(2) Sort the data by payee and then by amount to bring potential duplicates into adjacent rows.
-Scan for records where the same payee received the same amount on the same date or within a narrow date range.
+(1) Open the CharlesRiver.xlsx workbook and examine the DisbursementPayment worksheet from the P2P table group.
+Identify the fields that would be relevant for detecting duplicate payments, such as SupplierID (as the payee identifier), Amount, and PaymentDate.
+(2) Sort the data by SupplierID and then by Amount to bring potential duplicates into adjacent rows.
+Scan for records where the same supplier received the same amount on the same date or within a narrow date range.
 Document any potential duplicates you identify.
 (3) Assess the reliability of your manual approach.
 Consider what limitations exist when searching for duplicates by visual inspection versus using automated techniques.
-Write two to three sentences explaining why a SQL-based approach (which you will learn later in the book) would be more effective for this task.
+Write two to three sentences explaining why a SQL-based approach (which you will learn in Chapter 12) would be more effective for this task.
 (4) Prepare a brief memorandum (one half page) documenting the potential duplicates identified and your assessment of the method’s limitations.

 Deliverable.
 A written memorandum documenting potential duplicate payments and the limitations of manual detection methods.

-2.17 Further Reading
+2.16 Further Reading

 Wang, R. Y., and Strong, D. M. (1996).
 Beyond accuracy: What data quality means to data consumers.
 Journal of Management Information Systems, 12(4), 5-33.
 This paper established the foundational framework for understanding data quality as a multidimensional concept defined by the needs of data users.
 The four quality dimensions discussed in this chapter (accuracy, completeness, consistency, and timeliness) draw on this framework, and the paper remains essential reading for anyone who works with data quality assessment in any professional context.